 What are indoor climbing walls?

 Indoor climbing walls were initially developed by rock climbers wanting a place to train for climbing outdoors, but indoor climbing has since developed into a sport in its own right.
-This has allowed indoor walls to become bigger and better and more and more people are starting to enjoy the benefits of indoor climbing.
 Indoor climbing is split into bouldering and roped climbing; for more details on both of these keep reading!

 I just want to give climbing a go